Giraffe Ranch Florida – Why You Should Visit!

 Interesting Facts About Giraffes

-• They have very long necks but have the same number of neck vertebrae as humans – seven.
-Each vertebrae can be over 10 inches (25 centimeters) long!
+- They have very long necks but have the same number of neck vertebrae as humans – seven.
+Each vertebra can be over 10 inches (25 centimeters) long!

-• Giraffes have perfect eyesight and can see up to a distance of two miles (3.2 kilometers).
-Their eyes are also huge, which helps them see predators from far away.
+- Giraffes have perfect eyesight and can see up to 2 miles (3.2 kilometers).
+Their eyes are also large, which helps them see predators from afar.

-• They have a unique walking style called “pacing,” where they simultaneously move both legs on one side of their body.
+- They have a unique walking style called “pacing,” in which they move both legs on one side of their body at the same time.
 This helps them keep their balance and conserve energy while walking.

 Ostrich Eggs

 Ostriches can lay eggs until 40 years of age and lay the largest of all bird eggs, weighing 3-5 pounds each.
-One ostrich egg can take a weight of about 485 pounds vertically and 264 pounds horizontally.
-This means you can stand on ostrich eggs, and they will not break.
+One ostrich egg weighs about 485 pounds vertically and 264 pounds horizontally.
+This means you can stand on ostrich eggs without breaking them.
 The eggshell is 2mm thick, and the ostrich egg is the most robust shell of any egg.

 One of the highlights for me was standing on the ostrich egg!
 And, before anyone gets upset, these are not fertile eggs; they are eggs that never hatched.
 Or, in layman’s terms, dead eggs.